mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 ![location](attachments/automated-task-and-resource-planner/location.png)

-A location with id and coordinates.
-This can be
+A location with ID and coordinates.
+A location can be the following:  {{% todo %}}check the format of the text – should it be formatted as code?{{% /todo %}}

-●   *TaskLocation*: location of the task
+●   TaskLocation: location of the task

-●   *CurrentLocation*: Current location of the resource
+●   CurrentLocation: Current location of the resource

-●   *DefaultLocation*: Default location of the resource (where the resource starts and ends the day)
+●   DefaultLocation: Default location of the resource (where the resource starts and ends the day)

-Locations are optional, but if used they need to be added to all the tasks and resources.
+Locations are optional, but if used, they need to be added to all the tasks and resources.

 | Attribute | Type | Description |
 | --------- |--------|--------|